-The type of injury you suffer and the nature of your medical treatment are the two basic indicators to an insurance company of the degree of pain and suffering you have endured.
+The type of injury you suffered and the nature of your medical treatment are usually the two basic indicators (to an insurance company or a jury) of the degree of pain and suffering you have endured.

-To an insurance company, the longer the recovery period, the greater an injured person’s pain and suffering.
-The most effective way to let an insurance adjuster know how long your recovery takes is to have that fact indicated in your medical records.
-Sometimes that task is easy because your doctor has made a notation in your medical chart that recovery is expected to take a certain number of weeks or months, or that you should not engage in certain activities for a certain amount of time.
+To most insurance companies and courts, the longer the recovery period the greater the claimant's pain and suffering.
+The most effective way to establish this key factor is to have it indicated in your medical records.
+Sometimes your doctor will note in your medical chart that recovery is expected to take a certain number of weeks or months, and/or that you should not engage in certain activities for a certain amount of time.

 Sometimes complete "recovery" from your injuries isn't possible from a medical standpoint.
-To understand how permanent injuries might affect your case, see our article How Long-Term Injuries Affect the Value of Your Claim.
+Learn how long-term injuries affect the value of your claim.

-In addition to taking the steps described above, keeping a contemporaneous log or diary of everything you experience as a result of the accident -- missed work, headaches, times of depression, sleepless nights -- can be extremely helpful when you have to explain your damages to an insurance adjuster.
+In addition, keeping a contemporaneous log or diary of everything you experience as a result of the accident—missed work, headaches, bouts of anxiety, sleepless nights—can be extremely helpful to your case.
 At the time of the accident, you may feel that you could not possibly forget the details of your injuries and their effects on you.
 However, many people find that their memories fade quite rapidly.
-A diary or log can help you to combat this problem.
+A diary or journal can help combat this problem.

-This article is excerpted from How to Win Your Personal Injury Claim by Attorney Joseph Matthews (Nolo).
+(Some material excerpted from How to Win Your Personal Injury Claim by Attorney Joseph Matthews (Nolo).)